Eulogy for my amazing dad

 The move (from south to north Florida) went pretty good, I think.
 And thankfully, my son was able to help dad through it all.

 I’d just visited dad and my son in January at the new property to celebrate what would have been mom and dad’s 59th wedding anniversary, and pre-celebrate my birthday.
-Dad gave me a 4-way lug wrench.
-Mostly because he wanted me to put it under the front seat of our car as a weapon in case anyone attacked me.
+Dad gave me a shiny multi tool kind of lug wrench.
+Mostly because it was heavy and he wanted me to put it under the front seat of our car as a weapon in case anyone attacked me.
 That’s how dad’s think I guess, no matter their age.

 My son and his girlfriend spent the last day with dad.
 Matt and dad had gone to bring back a boat from south to north Florida.
 The picture of dad and Matt was taken a few years ago.

 These are the last pictures of dad with my son, and also of dad with his beloved dog, Annie.

 When my son and I went back to WV a day after dad passed (to tie up loose ends), and I walked back into the same hotel where we’d stayed 21 months prior, I lost it when I saw the bear.